-We have two primary operating businesses-Film Products and Aluminum Extrusions.
-Both businesses are in highly competitive industries that require technological innovation and manufacturing efficiency.
+We have two primary operating businesses - Film Products and Aluminum Extrusions.
+Both businesses are in highly competitive industries that require outstanding customer service and manufacturing efficiency.
 To lead and manage these businesses, we require high-caliber executive talent with strong vision and operational skills.

 The objectives of our executive compensation plans are to attract, motivate and retain highly qualified executive officers.
 To accomplish these objectives, we rely on a pay strategy that emphasizes performance-based compensation through annual and long-term incentives over fixed base salary.
-This pay strategy aligns with our business strategy of generating strong operating results and shareholder value creation while controlling fixed costs.
-In this manner, our executive compensation program supports and reinforces our business objectives and creates a strong link between pay and performance.
+We believe that this pay strategy aligns with our business strategy of generating strong operating results and shareholder value creation while controlling fixed costs.
+In this manner, we believe that our executive compensation program supports and reinforces our business objectives and creates a strong link between pay and performance.

 Allocations between short-term and long-term compensation opportunities and between cash and equity awards take into account market data, but may vary over time and among executives.
-This variance is desirable to maintain alignment between executive rewards and business priorities and necessary to reflect both company-specific and individual facts and circumstances relevant to pay decisions.
+This variance is desirable to maintain alignment between executive rewards and business priorities and is necessary to reflect both company-specific and individual factors relevant to pay decisions.
+Greater detail regarding these companyspecific and individual factors is included in this discussion.